 “But before dictionaries and schooling were the norm, many common words had multiple spellings until gradually the ‘right’ spelling became accepted and taught.”

 They also discovered examples of different words having the same meaning.
 For example ‘Rile’ and ‘Caggle’ both mean to lean back on a chair.

-The Word Bank of Lost Dialects not only explores the histories of some of the most popular and some of the most obscure words and phrases donated; words such as ‘gruffy’, which means skin wrinkled from being in water too long and ‘budgie’, a half pint of beer, but it allows visitors to interact with the words.
-Visitors can view the full word bank, take a rubbing of some of their favourite Geordie words and vote whether they want to ‘use’ or ‘lose’ them.
+The Word Bank of Lost Dialects not only explores the histories of some of the most popular and some of the most obscure words and phrases donated; words such as ‘gruffy’, which means skin wrinkled from being in water too long and ‘budgie’, a half pint of beer, but it also allowed visitors to interact with the words.

 Five of the oddest words